Thebuilderekes/tw-php/notes.md

 ## Using mariadb terminal

-- in mariadb syntax, Column fields does not require quotation marks arround field names like mysql queries.
+- in mariadb syntax, Column fields does not require quotation marks around field names like mysql queries.

 Make Database class flexible with how different env credentials can be selected so that one can switch between .env file credentials depending on the selected database name